EstherLein/EstherLein/README.md

-## Hi there👋, I'm Esther Leinwather!
+## Hello there👋, I'm Esther Leinwather!

 I'm an aspiring developer diving into the world of programming.